matasgit/subsystem/README.md

 * add a new line 127.0.0.1 www.test.local

-## Disable terminal's bell sound on tab-completion
+## Disable terminal's bell sound on tab-completion (optional if using Windows Terminal)

 * sudo nano /etc/inputrc
 * uncomment set bell-style none

-## Uning default terminal colours in tmux
+## Uning default terminal colours in tmux (optional if using Windows Terminal)

 * nano ~/.tmux.conf
 * paste in